Customizing compliance results

 Rule titles occasionally include the value used in the rule.
 Customize the title of rules for which values have been changed.
 The customized rule titles will then show up in report results, question answers, and report exports.
 For example, If you provide a new value for the rule (L1) Ensure 'Enforce password history' is set to '24 or more password(s)', you can change 24 to match the custom value.

-- In the Upload Custom Profile window, enter a Description.
+- In the Import Custom Profile window, enter a Description.

-- Select a benchmark from the Benchmark drop-down list.
+- Select a standard from the Standard drop-down list.